mehmetsungur/AWSinfrastructureviaTerraformandTerragrunt/README.md

 # AWS Infrastructure via Terraform and Terragrunt

 This repository demonstrates how to efficiently manage and deploy AWS infrastructure using Terraform and Terragrunt.
-The project is designed to simplify provisioning, promote reusable code, and handle multi-environment configurations seamlessly.
+The project simplifies provisioning, promotes reusable code, and handles multi-environment configurations seamlessly.
+The deployed infrastructure includes an Auto-Scaling Group (ASG), an Application Load Balancer (ALB), Route 53 DNS management, and KMS encryption.

 ---